xormsharp/xorm/README.md

 ### THE NEWEST FORK FROM XORM
 ##### THE OWNER NO LONGER UPDATES HIS LIBRARY ON GITHUB.
 I HOPE WE CAN CONTINUE TO UPDATE AND MAINTAIN HERE.
 ##### BECAUSE PUT THE CODE IN THE GFW IS A VERY DANGEROUS THING, YOU MAY NOT BE ABLE TO ACCESS IT AT ANY TIME.

+# As I said,just now gitea.com is 404, gitee.com is 404

 [中文](https://github.com/xormsharp/xorm/blob/master/README_CN.md)

 Xorm is a simple and powerful ORM for Go.